Book Club Guide for Amphibian

 In the novel, Sissy navigates her first experiences of desire but also of intimacy with someone outside of her family.
 How are these two feelings differentiated and muddied?

 What does the choice of present tense narration add to the story?
 How would the book have changed if it were told from Tegan’s perspective?
+Or from in third person narrative?

 Tegan is a complicated character.
-How do you think she really feels about Sissy?
+How do you think she feels about Sissy?
 How do your feelings about her change over the course of the book?

 Kevin is also still a child when he meets Sissy.
 How would you characterize what happens between them?
 What issues of consent does this and other episodes in the book bring up?

-Myths are woven throughout Amphibian, including the myth of Daphne and Apollo, Philomela and Tereus, and The Little Mermaid.
+Myths are woven into Amphibian, including the myth of Daphne and Apollo, Philomela and Tereus, and The Little Mermaid.
 Sissy is also inundated with zealous high school gossip especially about the girls at school and how they behave—who to love and how much—which is often picked up by the “chorus of girls” in her head.
 What is the role of myth in Amphibian?
 How are the myths, the gossip, and the chorus of girls connected?
 Where and how do we learn about the socially acceptable ways to behave as a woman?

 There is a ritual at the heart of the novel.
 Why do you think this ritual becomes so important to Sissy?
 Do you think there should be coming-of-age rituals in contemporary culture that help girls define for themselves when they are ready for womanhood?
 What could these entail?